ScanVan/sfs-framework/README.md

 </p>
 <br />

-As the images odometry is computed, the dense model can be computed.
-The densification consists to take advantage of the odometry to place as many images pixels in the three dimensional space to produce a representative model.
-To start the computation of the densification, simply change the _YAML_ configuration line type :
+As the odometry is computed, the dense model can be computed.
+The densification takes advantage of the odometry to place as many images pixels in the three dimensional space as possible to produce a representative model.
+To start the computation of the densification, simply change the _YAML_ configuration line :

     type: sparse

-to :
+    ->
     type: dense

 and use the same command as for the computation of the odometry.
 The densification is performed using the third-party optical flow library, which consumes memory and takes time.
 At the end of the densification process, the following model should be obtained :